Louisdrejer/stackoverflow_v2.0/README.md

-StackIT: a safer for new programmers to ask and learn!
+StackIT: a safer platform for new programmers to ask and learn!

 Project for Technical Interaction Design Autumn 2023 @ITU